 - Lemon polenta cake; add the zest of half a lemon to the mixture to get a lemon-flavored cake.

 - Polenta cake alternative shape; an idea for a more elegant and yummy dessert, is to use a fluted tube cake pan.
-Add a layer of custard on the bottom of the mold so that when you turn it over the cream will be on top!
+Add a layer of pastry cream on the bottom of the mold so that when you turn it over the cream will be on top!

 Polenta Cake: History and Curiosity